Skip to main content

 search

-When Vincent Gao left his eponymous cafe in late 2016, many worried that the Carlton favourite would lose its core DNA.
-Since taking over, Lily Tran has comfortably put those worries to bed.
+When Vincent Gao stepped away from his namesake cafΓ© in late 2016, many feared the Carlton favourite might lose its essence.
+Since taking the reins, Lily Tran has eased those concerns with a gentle, thoughtful touch.

-The coffee is as good as ever.
-It’s roasted over at Code Black to Vincent the Dog’s unique specifications.
-Head barista Will Eyers favours a lighter roast profile, which produces a tart, sweet and sour taste, perfect for milk-based coffees.
-There’s also a rotating selection of single origins on offer.
+The coffee continues to impress, roasted by Code Black to Vincent the Dog’s specific profile.
+Head barista Will Eyers prefers a lighter roast, resulting in a tart, sweet, and sour flavour ideal for milk-based drinks.
+A rotating selection of single-origin coffees is also available.

 Features: